 - Do you agonize over your art to make it perfect?
 Is this necessary?

 - Do you sabotage your productivity due to perfectionism?

 - Do you think you are trapped where you can only create so many pieces in a given time?

 - Do you believe hiring assistants to help you create your art devalues it?

 Getting yourself together in the most authentic, genuine way.

 I believe if you are genuinely aligned where both your self-image and public image are in accordance that your values, beliefs, goals, actions and behavior, it will be evident to all who know you.
 Part of your authentic self should have or be at work on building the confidence that your work has value and that it deserves your asking price.

 When you have such confidence, you can be humble, yet proud and never made to feel you are anything, but an authentic artist whose work deserves respect for its unique creativity and a fair price for another to own it.
-Being your authentic self to me simply comes down to saying what you do and doing what you say.
-So, go out there and make fine art, the finest art you can, and make excellent business, too.
-Make it so you make a living you deserve from making your art.
+Being your authentic self to me comes down to saying what you do and doing what you say.
+So, go out there and make fine art, the most exquisite art you can, and do excellent business, too.
+Make it so you make a living you deserve from creating your art.

 - Pursuing Style and Success as a Visual Artist